mjftw/pluma-automation/docs/quick-start-guide/2-installation.md

 ## Docker container

-Note: The current Docker image does not support SDMux, nor the serial interface yet, due to `udev` limitations.
-To use those, you must install it natively.

 ### Get or Build the image

 The Automation lab image should be available as `witekio/automation-lab` directly if you are registered and part of Witekio's team in Docker HUB.
 Otherwise, you can easily build it: